FabTrindade/dsmovie/README.md

 *Frontend with React.
 *Cloud hosting using Netify and Heroku (with PostgreSQL database)

+PLEASE NOTE: As this website project is hosted on a free cloud service, some page loading delays may occur.
+Usually these delays are approximately 20 seconds, but only on the first access and, later, it normalizes.

 Link: https://fabsdsmovie.netlify.app/

 ### Main screen of the developed website: